d3t0x1/d3t0x1.github.io/index.md

 ### What we do

+ <br/>➟ **Topical Authority:** We signal interest in your brand with well-known industry names so it’s consistently recognized alongside them.
+Much like the concept of co-citation, this signals that both sites share relevance.
+As a result, the co-cited sites strengthen their authority, rankings, and visibility in search.
 ➟ Snowball long-tail: We search for ultra-specific long-tail queries to build topical authority and to further establish strong engagement signals.
 Then we ‘snowball’ and search for broader, higher volume keywords.
 Think brand name + keyword searches.
  <br>➟ Strengthen signals for pages that already appear on page one to increase your click share, catapulting you over your competitors.
- <br/>➟ Category alignment: We align your brand with known category leaders so it’s consistently associated with the right topics.

  <br/>➟ Branded Searches: Traditional searches for your brand to further establish user signals and demonstrate demand.

 **TLDR;** Search systems weigh many signals to decide relevance; when users repeatedly choose and engage with a brand’s results, those interactions reinforce that the result is a good match, which supports stronger visibility.